 Googly Eye Halloween Wreath By DIYNetwork

 So we all know that wreaths aren’t just for Christmas anymore, and we’re all obsessed with them!
 This googly eye Halloween wreath is just the thing to decorate your front door and creep out any trick or treaters to grace your front step.
 It’s such a cool take on a pretty classic, and you’ve gotta give it a go.
 It’s not really that hard, but painting the eyes might take you a little while.
-The googlies really pop against the dark colour of the feathers, but I don’t see any reason why you couldn’t mix things up and choose whatever color feather you’re into for that personal touch.
+The googlies really pop against the dark color of the feathers, but I don’t see any reason why you couldn’t mix things up and choose whatever color feather you’re into for that personal touch.

 DIY Network is a great place to find how to’s for just about anything.
 They have lots of videos as well if reading a load of text isn’t something you’re into.
 I could spend hours on here, and you probably could too!